Mo-MR-123/integral-approximation/README.md

 **Why even approximate integrals?**

 _Approximation of integrals can come in handy when you don't know the integral function or the function might be too complex_ _to calculate the integral form.
-Also, if you are lazy to calculate the integral from of the function and want a quick approximation._
+Also, if you are lazy to calculate the integral form of the function and want to have a quick approximation._

 **Requirements:**

-- Python version 3.7 or up (so all version that include `futures` package).
+- Python version 3.7 or up.

 **How to use:**